-In the gallery’s window spaces, Boisjoly draws attention to each narrator’s indirect use of language by focusing on how they communicate without being explicit — intentionally not naming an object but describing its properties and mixing the future tense while speaking in the present.
-The selections from the texts do not create a narrative, but instead emphasize process and experience, and thus suggest a continuum between futures past and a contemporary sense of self.
-As well as changes in syntax the positioning of phrases shis on the page, Boisjoly configuring quotes into a continuous sentence that runs across multiple pieces of paper pinned together to form words.
+In the gallery’s window spaces, Boisjoly drew attention to each narrator’s indirect use of language by focusing on how they communicate without being explicit — intentionally not naming an object but describing its properties and mixing the future tense while speaking in the present.
+The selections from the texts did not create a narrative, but instead emphasized process and experience, and thus suggesting a continuum between futures past and a contemporary sense of self.
+As well as changes in syntax and the positioning of phrases on the page, Boisjoly configured quotes into a continuous sentence that ran across multiple pieces of paper pinned together to form words.
 It is as if the artist dropped the pages on the ground then quickly compiled them into formulated sentences, letters breaking across individual sheets placed in different positions.
-Yet the work is highly ordered, deceptively complex and tightly structured.
+Yet the work was highly ordered, deceptively complex and tightly structured.

 The deliberate contrast between the casualness of the execution and its intensive planning is tied to a desire to negotiate the past in articulating something of the present.
 The switching of tense inverses that which is typical in such autobiographical narratives of First Nations people, as Boisjoly observes, ‘They emerge out of immense historical change, but restrict their subjects to an imagined past that shrinks in comparison to modernity.’
 As It Comes anticipates a future always approaching, denying any possibility of the action having passed.

-Alongside these public works Raymond Boisjoly is the inaugural resident artist at the Burrard Marina Field House Studio which is generously supported by the Vancouver Park Board and the City of Vancouver through its Field House Studio Residency Program and by the Province of British Columbia through the Ministry of Advanced Education, Innovation and Technology.
+Alongside these public works Raymond Boisjoly was the inaugural resident artist for 6 months at the Burrard Marina Field House Studio which was generously supported by the Vancouver Park Board and the City of Vancouver through its Field House Studio Residency Program and by the Province of British Columbia through the Ministry of Advanced Education, Innovation and Technology.